Module 2Lesson 2

 The model that's "best" on benchmarks isn't always best for your specific task.
 Always test your actual prompts across 2-3 models before committing to one for production use.

-In production systems, a powerful pattern is to cascade: start with a fast, cheap model, and only escalate to an expensive model when needed.
-For example, use GPT-4o-mini to classify incoming requests, then route complex ones to o1 and simple ones to a smaller model.
-This can cut costs by 80% while maintaining quality where it matters.
+In production systems, a powerful pattern is to cascade: start with a fast, cheap model, and only escalate to a more capable one when needed.
+For example, use a low-cost model tier to classify incoming requests, then route only the hardest cases to a reasoning or flagship tier.
+This can dramatically reduce costs while preserving quality where it matters.

 Task Complexity Classifier